SteveGoodenough/dns-domain-expiration-checker/README.md

 # Checking DNS Domain Expiration

-Note: this is a fork of Matty9191's project that works with python3.
+Note: this is a fork of Matty9191's project that works with python3 (courtasy of C0llision's fork).
+Further extended to cope with UK domains(?) where expiry text is different and registrar can be on line following the label

 If you are here you may have had a domain expire and dealt with the annoyances that go with reclaiming it.
 It's no fun is it?
 To prevent yourself from dealing with this again you can install and run dns-domain-expiration-checker.py to monitor your domains.
 The script is easy to install and will send you an e-mail if your domain is set to expire in the near future.
 You can also use the script to view the registrars and expiration dates for your domains.
 Now to some examples.